codeface-io/SwiftObserver/readme.md

     let messenger = Messenger(initialLastMessage)
     ~~~

     An initial last message is required so it can be returned by `messenger.update` before any message has been sent.
-After the first message has been sent, `update` will return the last message, which you can also read via `messenger.lastMessage`.
+After at least one message has been sent, `update` will always return the last message, which you can also get via `messenger.lastMessage`.

 * Since the `Messenger<Message>` is just an `Observable`, you can include messengers in combined observations: